 Table A.1 below provides a listing of projects organized under the 10 sub-corridors of the IE CMCP.
 The title of the project is listed in the first column (projects are not in any priority order).
-This is followed by qualitative ratings of each project against the performance measures identified on pages 2 through 9 of the CMCP.
-The ratings are on a scale of 1 to 5, as highlighted below:
+This is followed by qualitative ratings of each project against the performance measures identified on page 6-1 of the CMCP.
+The ratings are on a scale of 1 to 5, as described below: